 The All Terrain Vehicle (ATV) Division is used in a very similar manner to the Bicycle Division in that its primary goal is to increase Police presence on the streets and in the parks during the warmer months of the year.
 The ATV also has the ability to access areas that are remote or difficult to reach in a standard Police vehicle.
 The ATV Division currently has eight (8) Officers trained in its use and is deployed as a single unit.
 One advantage the ATV has over the Police Mountain Bike is its ability to cover larger distances in a short amount of time.

 South Suburban Emergency Response Team (SSERT)

 SSERT is a multi-jurisdictional Special Weapons And Tactics (SWAT) team that includes more than 32 other departments and over 70 members.
-The South Holland Police Department currently has one (1) officer assigned to this team.
+The South Holland Police Department currently has two (2) officers assigned to this team.